mayolito-waje/aozora-bunko-database/README.md

 # AozoraPlus

-AozoraPlus is a lightweight digital library and REST API gateway built on top of Aozora Bunko (青空文庫).
-Its goal is to provide an easy-to-use API for developers to browse and integrate Aozora Bunko database into projects.
-A small React frontend is included to demonstrate the API capabilities.
+AozoraPlus is a lightweight REST API gateway built on top of Aozora Bunko (青空文庫).
+Its goal is to provide an easy-to-use REST API for developers to browse that can allow them to integrate Aozora Bunko database into their projects.

 ## Screenshots
 ![Written works search page](./assets/Screenshot%20from%202025-11-20%2019-01-41.png "Written works page")